axeluhl/sailing-analytics/wiki/amazon-ec2.md

 REPLICATE_MASTER_QUEUE_PORT=
 </pre>

 After your instance has been started (and build and tests are through) it will be publicly reachable if you chose a port between 8090 and 8099.
-If you filled the SERVER-STARTUP-NOTIFY field then you will get an email once the server has been started.
+If you filled the SERVER_STARTUP_NOTIFY field then you will get an email once the server has been started.

+### Testing code on a server

+Starting a test is as easy as starting up a new instance.
+Just make sure that you fill the field RUN_TESTS and set it to `True`.
+Also set the field BUILD_FROM to a gitspec that matches the code branch that you want to test.
+After tests has been run and the server has been started you will get an email giving you all the details.
+You can then access your instance or simply shut it down.

 ### Setup replicated instances with ELB